hectorkd/RoutineLab/README.md

   <img src="images/RoutineLab-Logo.png" height="200"/>
 </p>

-RoutineLab is a mobile app for gymnasts to be able to build routines easily on their phone with and have an overview of their routines and current progress.
+RoutineLab is a mobile app for gymnasts to be able to build routines easily on their phone and have an overview of their routines and current progress.

 ## Screenshots